 Treatment for your prostate cancer is chosen after a thorough evaluation.
 Your health care provider will discuss the benefits and risks of each treatment.

 Sometimes your provider may recommend one treatment for you because of your type of cancer and risk factors.
 Other times, there may be two or more treatments that could be good for you.

 Factors you and your provider must think about include:

 - Your age and other medical problems you may have

 - Side effects that occur with each type of treatment

-- How much the prostate cancer has spread
+- Whether the prostate cancer is localized or how much the prostate cancer has spread

-- Your Gleason score, which tells how likely it is that cancer has already spread
+- Your Gleason score, which tells how aggressive the cancer is

 - Your prostate-specific antigen (PSA) test result

 Ask your provider to explain these things following about your treatment choices:

 - Which choices offer the best chance of curing your cancer or controlling its spread?